-The Company has entered into a management agreement with Solidity Management Corporation, a corporation under common control, for the provision of management and other services relating to real estate, mortgage and financing services in exchange for the commitment and other fees charges to borrowers and a management fee per annum based on the net assets of the Company calculated and paid monthly.
+The Company has entered into a management agreement with Solidity Group Management Corporation, a corporation under common control, for the provision of management and other services relating to real estate, mortgage and financing services in exchange for the commitment and other fees charges to borrowers and a management fee per annum based on the net assets of the Company calculated and paid monthly.

-The management fee payable by the Company to Solidity Mortgage Corporation will not exceed 2% of the net assets of the Company.
+The management fee payable by the Company to Solidity Group Management Corporation will not exceed 2% of the net assets of the Company.

-2015 2014 Management fee, including HST \$ 138,120 \$ 94,926
+2015 Management fee, including HST \$ 213,501 \$ 138,120

 These transactions are measured at the exchange amount, which is the amount agreed upon by the related parties.
+Advances to and from the Company are non-interest bearing with no specified repayment terms.